paritytech/polkadot-sdk/polkadot/roadmap/implementers-guide/src/runtime/parainherent.md

 collector that has two implementations, where one clones and stores the data and the other just passes it on.

 ## Data sanitization
-`ParasInherent` performs sanitization on the provided input data.
-When the module is invoked via `create_inherent` the input data is sanitized. `enter` entry point requires sanitized input.
+`ParasInherent` with the entry point of `create_inherent` sanitizes the input data, while the `enter` entry point enforces already sanitized input data.
 If unsanitized data is provided the module generates an error.

 Disputes are included in the block with a priority for a security reasons.
-It's important to pump as many dispute votes onchain as possible so that disputes conclude faster and the offenders are punished.
+It's important to include as many dispute votes onchain as possible so that disputes conclude faster and the offenders are punished.
 However if there are too many disputes to include in a block the dispute set is trimmed so that it respects max block weight.